Beyond optical chirality density: tensor-based description of electromagnetic chirality: Introduction

-Such a description naturally arises in the form of the Lipkin (zilch) tensor~\cite{Lipkin1964}, which organizes a set of conserved quantities of the electromagnetic field into a symmetric third-rank tensor $Z^{\mu\nu\sigma}$ ($\mu,\nu,\sigma=0,1,2,3$).
-It satisfies a local continuity equation, which allows one to interpret certain components as densities of conserved quantities and the remaining ones as their associated fluxes.
+A natural source of such descriptors is the Lipkin (zilch) tensor~\cite{Lipkin1964}, which organizes local bilinear combinations of the electromagnetic field and its derivatives into a symmetric third-rank pseudotensor $Z^{\mu\nu\sigma}$ ($\mu,\nu,\sigma=0,1,2,3$).
+This tensor satisfies a local continuity equation, which allows one to interpret certain components as densities of conserved quantities and the remaining ones as their associated fluxes.
 Importantly, the tensor is symmetric with respect to its first two indices, a property that significantly reduces the number of independent conserved quantities.

-Within this framework, the optical chirality density corresponds (up to normalization) to the $Z^{000}$ tensor component, and $Z^{0k0}$ ($k=1,2,3$) correspond to the spatial components of the optical chirality flux.
+Within this framework, it appears that the optical chirality density corresponds (up to normalization) to the $Z^{000}$ tensor component, and $Z^{0k0}$ ($k=1,2,3$) correspond to the spatial components of the optical chirality flux.
 The remaining zilch tensor components, as will be shown later, encode additional information about the chiral properties of the electromagnetic field, beyond what can be captured by a scalar quantity alone.

 In his pioneering work, Lipkin introduced the zilch tensor as a new family of conserved quantities in electromagnetism.
 He established its conservation by demonstrating the vanishing of its divergence, and recognized that these quantities are not reducible to energy, momentum, or angular momentum.
-But nevertheless Lipkin did not provide an explicit derivation of the tensor from symmetry principles.
-Shortly thereafter, several works appeared that clarified and systematized the new conserved quantities introduced by Lipkin~\cite{kibble1965conservation, Morgan1964, Candlin}.
-These studies focused primarily on the mathematical structure and conservation properties of the zilches, while the question of their direct physical interpretation remained largely open.
-Moreover, in~\cite{Candlin} the author concludes that it is unlikely that any special significance or application can be found for the zilch.
+Nevertheless, Lipkin did not provide an explicit derivation of the tensor from symmetry principles.
+Shortly thereafter, several works clarified and systematized the new conserved quantities introduced by Lipkin~\cite{kibble1965conservation, Morgan1964, Candlin}.
+These studies focused primarily on the mathematical structure and conservation properties of the zilch, while the question of their direct physical interpretation remained largely open.
+Moreover, in~\cite{Candlin} the author concluded that it is unlikely that any special significance or application can be found for the zilch.
 Since the tensor components satisfy the continuity equation on-shell, it became clear that the zilch tensor is intimately linked to the symmetries of Maxwell’s equations.
 Several years after the publication of the core paper, some authors made attempts to derive the Lipkin tensor using Noether’s theorem~\cite{Simulik1989_1, Simlulik1989_2}.